Menno and India crowned Red Bull BC One 2024 champions in Rio De Janeiro

 Rio's rhythm became the heartbeat of breaking

 From the moment the lights dimmed, the Red Bull BC One 2024 World Final in Rio de Janeiro was on fire.
-The Hosts, Amjad, from Switzerland, and Brazilian powerhouse Magá Moura, hyped up the crowd, bringing humour, energy, and a deep love for the hip-hop culture to every moment on stage.
-Behind the decks, DJ Nobunaga spun an incredible mix of tracks, perfectly complementing the breakers’ dynamic performances and keeping the crowd bouncing all night.
+The hosts, Amjad and Brazilian powerhouse Magá Moura, hyped up the crowd, bringing humor, energy and a deep love for the hip-hop culture to every moment on stage.
+Behind the decks, DJ Nobunaga spun an incredible mix of tracks, perfectly complementing the breakers' dynamic performances and keeping the crowd bouncing all night.

-The judges, Jeromeskee, Narumi, Amir, Roxy, and Lil G, carefully analysed every move, flow, and freeze, having the hardest job of the evening: deciding who takes the win.
+The judges – Jeromeskee, Narumi, Amir, Roxy and Lil G – carefully analyzed every move, flow and freeze, having the hardest job of the evening: deciding who took the win.

 02

-The battles at the 2024 Red Bull BC One World Final were a masterclass in style, creativity, and crowd energy, with each breaker bringing their unique flair to the Rio stage.
+The battles at the 2024 Red Bull BC One World Final were a masterclass in style, creativity and crowd energy, with each breaker bringing their unique flair to the Rio stage.
 From the opening rounds, the audience was enthusiastic, with the first b-boy battle between Hiro10 and Samuka igniting the night and setting the tone for an evening of lively performances.
-The crowd played their part too, chanting the names of their favorites, including the Brazilian Toquinha, Mini Japa, Leony and Samuka, while also embracing international talent like Japan’s Yasmin, who gracefully bowed to the audience and stage after her close loss, or Alvin, who wowed with outstanding acrobatics.
+The crowd played their part too, chanting the names of their favorites, including the Brazilian contingent Toquinha, Mini Japa, Leony and Samuka.
+They also embraced international talent like Japan's Yasmin, who gracefully bowed to the audience and stage after her close loss, and Alvin, who wowed with outstanding acrobatics.

-Toquinha made history as the first Brazilian b-girl to reach the semi-finals, earning deafening cheers with each round.
-Even between rounds, the energy never dropped—mothers with children danced joyfully in the audience, embodying the celebratory spirit of the night.
-The evening reached another high with an epic Red Bull BC One All Star showdown between Menno and Victor, two multiple-times world champions.
+Toquinha made history as the first Brazilian b-girl to reach the semi-finals, earning deafening cheers in each round.
+Even between rounds, the energy never dropped and mothers with children danced joyfully in the audience, embodying the celebratory spirit of the night.
+The evening reached another high with an epic Red Bull BC One All Star showdown between Menno and Victor, two multi-time world champions.
 This time, Menno claimed the victory in this clash of titans and went on to set a new record.

 03

 The 2024 Red Bull BC One World Final crowned two champions who made breaking history.
 B-Girl India and B-Boy Menno both hail from the Netherlands and represent the Hustle Kidz crew.
-This is the first time both winners are from the same country, let alone the same crew.
+This is the first time in Red Bull BC One history that both winners have hailed from the same country, let alone the same crew.

-B-Girl India claimed her second Red Bull BC One title, confirming the rematch of the 2021 final battle against Logistx and besting Nicka in the final.
-With a flawless blend of power, precision, and creativity.
-Celebrating her win, B-Girl India said: “I’m so happy to win my second Red Bull BC One title here in Rio.
-It means so much, especially because I have won in the same year as my crew mate and mentor, Menno.”
+B-Girl India claimed her second Red Bull BC One title, topping the rematch of the 2021 final battle against Logistx in the semis and besting Nicka in the final with a flawless blend of power, precision and creativity.
+Celebrating her win, B-Girl India said: "I'm so happy to win my second Red Bull BC One title here in Rio.
+It means so much, especially because I've won in the same year as my crew-mate and mentor."

-Meanwhile, Menno etched his name even deeper into Red Bull BC One history history, winning the belt for the fourth time—a feat no breaker has achieved before.
-He stated: “I feel amazing, I’m super happy and still in shock.
+Meanwhile, Menno etched his name even deeper in Red Bull BC One history by winning the belt for the fourth time – a feat no breaker has achieved before.
+He stated: "I feel amazing, I'm super happy and still in shock.
 This title means a lot to me as it’s my fourth belt and no one has got four belts.
-To be the first to reach that milestone feels incredible.”
+To be the first to reach that milestone feels incredible."

 04